grobx/udacity-CppND-final-project/README.md

 Start the application, write the word you want to find in the header bar search entry, press enter and wait the response from the Merrian-Webster online service that will appear in the central widget of the application window.

+In case a term is not found and the service can provide some suggestions, a drop-down menu is shown, and the user can select the term if it match his/her expectations.

 ## Organization

 ### include/app.hpp

 This file define the namespace `app` with the following classes:

-- Window <- Gtk::ApplicationWindow
+- Window : public Gtk::ApplicationWindow
-- Layout <- Gtk::Box
+- Layout : public Gtk::Box
-- Search <- Gtk::SearchEntry
+- Search : public Gtk::SearchEntry
-- ResultView <- Gtk::Label
+- ResultView : public Gtk::Label

 And the following output stream operators: